Educational Opportunity Fund

 Clyde Ferguson Law Scholarships Eligibility

-The scholarship program is open to students who fall within the income guidelines or to minority or disadvantaged students with demonstrated financial need and former or current recipients of the EOF undergraduate or graduate grant, or those students who would have been eligible as undergraduates to receive the EOF grant.
+This scholarship program is open to students who fall within the income guidelines, minority or disadvantaged students with demonstrated financial need, former or current recipients of the EOF undergraduate or graduate grant, or those students who would have been eligible as undergraduates to receive the EOF grant.

-All recipients must be New Jersey residents for 12 consecutive months prior to receiving the award and must be enrolled full-time in a program leading toward an initial law degree through either the Minority Student Program at Rutgers University School of Law - Newark, or at Rutgers University School of Law - Camden, or Seton Hall University Law School.
+All recipients must be New Jersey residents for twelve (12) consecutive months prior to receiving the award and must be enrolled full-time in a program leading toward an initial law degree through either the Minority Student Program at Rutgers University School of Law - Newark, Rutgers University School of Law - Camden, or Seton Hall University Law School.

 How to Apply